QubitPi/management-blogs/docs/_posts/2022-07-21-jdbc-resultset.md

 A `ResultSet` can be of a certain **type**.
 The type determines some characteristics and abilities of the `ResultSet`.

-> **Warning**
-> Not all types are supported by all databases and JDBC drivers.
-You will have to check your database and JDBC driver to see if it supports the type you want to use.
-The **`DatabaseMetaData.supportsResultSetType(int type)`** method returns `true` or `false` depending on whether the given type is supported or not.
-The `DatabaseMetaData` class is covered in a later text.
+> ⚠️ Not all types are supported by all databases and JDBC drivers.
+You will have to check your database and JDBC driver
+> to see if it supports the type you want to use.
+The **`DatabaseMetaData.supportsResultSetType(int type)`** method
+> returns `true` or `false` depending on whether the given type is supported or not.

 At the time of writing there are three `ResultSet` types: